Virgin Media O2 Logo in white

 If you’re a Virgin Media customer with our Stream box, Virgin TV 360 or our V6 box (powered by TiVo®), get Prime Video direct on your telly once you’ve got a subscription to the service.
 Just sign up to Prime Video via the website, and you can log in on the box.

 Please note, if you watch TV on our TiVo® box, you will not be able to access Prime Video.
-But it’s super easy to upgrade to our latest Virgin TV box.
+But it’s easy to upgrade to our latest Virgin TV box.

 Want to know about some of the best shows, movies and sport you can watch on Prime Video on Virgin TV?
 Here are just some of the latest releases…